 Education is a significant factor in reducing poverty.
 Households with educated household heads are less likely to fall into poverty.
 Households in the Himalayan and Hilly region are highly vulnerable to poverty as compared to that of the Terai region.
 Remittance lessens poverty.
 The remittance recipient households are less exposed to poverty as compared to remittance non-recipient households.
 Remittance receiving households are 2.3 percent less likely to get caught in poverty as compared to remittance non-receiving households.
-Moreover, the probability of households falling into poverty decreases by about 1.1 percent with every 10 percent increase in remittance inflow to households.
+Moreover, the probability of households plunging into poverty decreases by about 1.1 percent with every 10 percent increase in remittance inflow to households.
+The findings of this study confirm with Raihan et al. (2009) and Ang, Sugiyarto, and Jha (2009).